mcb-dev/mCodingBot/CONTRIBUTING.md

-poetry run nox                # run all pipelines poetry run nox -s mypy        # check only the mypy pipeline poetry run nox -s apply-lint  # run black and isort poetry run nos -s lint        # checks if flake8, black, and isort all pass
+poetry run nox                # run all pipelines poetry run nox -s mypy        # check only the mypy pipeline poetry run nox -s apply-lint  # run black and isort poetry run nox -s lint        # checks if flake8, black, and isort all pass
 ```

 The `mypy` and `lint` pipelines must pass for any PR to be accepted.